 Plan to arrive at the ice rink at least 30 minutes before the beginning of each practice session.
 Applying all the necessary equipment can be time consuming (approximately 20 to 30 minutes) to properly fit and fasten all protective gear.
 This will ensure that your child will be ready before the start of each session.
 We also encourage practicing gearing up your child at home to familiarize yourself and him or her with the steps in applying each piece for smooth preparation.
 If you happen to forget a piece of equipment, the PYHA may have what you need.
 Simply inquiry with a team coach for assistance.
 If by chance we do not, the Iceplex Pro Shop should have what you need for purchase.

-If you have any questions regarding equipment needs, please email Rhonda Wagner by clicking HERE.
+If you have any questions regarding equipment needs, please contact our equipment manager at firstname.lastname@example.org

-If you have any questions regarding registration, please email Leslie Turner at: email@example.com
+If you have any questions regarding registration, please email email@example.com

 The prowl does not offer "MiniMite (6U), but does allow 6-year-olds to play on the Mite team with coach's assessment and approval.
 Presently, we do not offer Midget A/B (no 16U) due to enrollment numbers - subject to change in any given season.

-Please contact the Peninsula Prowl's Director of Hockey at firstname.lastname@example.org to schedule an evaluation or inquire about further information regarding joining Hockey U (Learn to Play) and details for seasonal play.
+Please contact the Peninsula Prowl's Director of Hockey at firstname.lastname@example.org to schedule an evaluation or for more information.

-Click on the "House" hockey tab along the top of the homepage for more information regarding our house hockey program.
+Click on the "House" hockey tab along the top of the homepage for more information detailing our house hockey program and how to join.